 Ministerstwo Kawy is one of the most famous speciality coffee shops in Warsaw.
 In addition to the espresso blend, they offer a selection of single-origin coffees for filter, roasted by Swedish roaster Koppi.
 The cafe is located in the central Śródmieście district, just a short tram ride away from Central Station.
 Our AirBnB apartment was nearby and it’s a great area to stay, with lots of restaurants and bars.

 The space is small and clean, with white walls and warm-coloured wooden furniture.
 Lots of light comes through the large windows.
 When we arrived around 10:30am on a Saturday morning the cafe was quiet, but soon all the tables were occupied by couples and groups of friends of all ages, including three very cool old ladies who were probably in their eighties.
 Not the average customers of a specialty coffee shop! ;)

 In addition to flat whites we ordered almond croissants, which were too rich and sweet for my taste.
 Pastries aside, I loved Ministerstwo Kawy.
-In hindsight I wish we had gone back for breakfast the next morning, rather than going to Charlotte Bakery across the street (which was too busy, with average coffee, but good pastries).
+It’s the perfect spot for my daily cortado! ;)

 If you are a coffee connoisseur, you should definitely add Ministerstwo Kawy to your list.